sprucelabsai/developer.spruce.ai/README.md

 A Skill is a "micro-app" or a "macro-service".
 That is, a bit of functionality that is hyper-focused facilitating a discrete real world or digital experience.

-To give you a sense of how skills work together, a small barbershop could install the following skills:
+To give you a sense of how skills might work together, a small barbershop could install the following skills:

 1. Shifts - Schedule your team with ease!
 2. Appointments - Let people book time with your team!